Free Alternatives to Optima

 Is URW Gothic similar enough to Optima?

-URW Gothic achieves 80% similarity to Optima.
+URW Gothic achieves a FontAlternatives similarity score of 80% compared to Optima.
 While not identical, it offers comparable letterforms, proportions, and visual style.
 Most designers find it works excellently as a substitute in web and print projects.

 What are the main differences between Optima and its free alternatives?